Shelob9/meadow-foam/laravel-vapor.md

 - "warn" - avoid 2s post-deploy delay.
   - Bring X containers online before deployment and rewarmed every 5 minutes.
   - Warming, not too expensive.
 Polling warms for 40 containers would be ~\$1.
+- Vapor "secrets" are for big environment variables.
+Acccesed using the `env()` helper function.
+  - Environment variables can be seen in plain text in vapor UI.
+Secrets can not.

 ## Concurrency